BeamMP/Docs/docs/en/game/getting-started.md

 ---

 ## **Known Issues**
-- The native linux BeamMP-Launcher currently can only connect to a server once, after disconnecting you need to restart the launcher
+- The native linux BeamMP-Launcher currently can only connect to a server once, after disconnecting you need to restart the launcher.
+You can do that without closing the game inbetween
 - If you don’t see the “Multiplayer” button.
 Make sure that the BeamMP mod is present and activated in the “Mod Manager” then try pressing CTRL + L.
 - VPNs of any type may cause connection issues.
 - If the Launcher reports any errors, read the [FAQ](https://forum.beammp.com/c/faq/35).